Fewer Americans apply for jobless benefits, labor market still showing strength - KESQ

 AP Business Writer

-Fewer Americans applied for jobless benefits last week following a spike the previous week that some saw as a sign that higher interest rates were finally hobbling the labor market.
-The Labor Department reported Thursday that applications for jobless claims for the week ending May 6 fell by 22,000 to 242,000 from 264,000 the week before.
+Fewer Americans applied for jobless benefits last week following a previous spike that many analysts took as a sign that higher interest rates were finally cooling the labor market.
+It turns out the recent jump in jobless benefit applications was largely due to fraudulent applications in Massachusetts, where claims fell this week by more than 14,000 from the previous week, analysts said.
+The Labor Department said Thursday that U.S. applications for jobless claims for the week ending May 13 fell by 22,000 to 242,000.
 The weekly claims numbers are broadly as representative of the number of U.S. layoffs.
-The four-week moving average of claims, which flattens some of the week-to-week fluctuations, ticked down by 1,000 to 244,250.
-Overall, 1.8 million people were collecting unemployment benefits the week that ended April 29.